adam-jb/rust_connectivity/README.md

   'http://0.0.0.0:7328/floodfill_pt/'
 ```

+# Deploying with Docker

-# To make and run docker image (2022 only)
+To make and run docker image (2022 only)

-Takes about 5 minutes to build

 ```
+# Takes about 5 minutes to build
 docker build --progress=plain -t rust_connectivity:deployment .
 docker run -p 0.0.0.0:7328:7328 rust_connectivity:deployment
 ```

-# To push build image to dockerhub (2022 only)
+To push build image to dockerhub (2022 only)
 ```
 docker tag connectivity_rust:latest adambricknell/connectivity_rust
 docker push adambricknell/connectivity_rust
 ```

-# To pull from dockerhub and deploy with Cloud Run (2022 only)
+To pull from dockerhub and deploy with Cloud Run (2022 only)
 ```
 docker pull adambricknell/connectivity_rust:latest